popcornAC/PEAK-Unlimited/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Have you tried...?**
+- Restarting the game and seeing if the bug resolves?
+- Checking the steam discussions / uninstalling the mod to see if vanilla users are experiencing the bug?

 **Screenshots**
 If applicable, add screenshots to help explain your problem.